 Walk the Dogs

 Autumn is for the dogs—all those beaches that were closed to four-legged friends are open to pets again until the spring.
 Sandy Neck in Barnstable is a favorite, open to leashed dogs September 15-May 15—4,700 acres of dune, forest, and marshland trails are worth the wait.
 (Don’t miss the spectacular boardwalk, soon-to-be the most popular photo on your Instagram.)
 If you’re on a getaway, you’re in luck: local Lamb & Lion Inn is a rarity—the quintessential New England B&B, as inviting to pets and people.

 It’s not that the kiddos and significant-o’s aren’t good company; it’s just that once you’ve followed the meadow trail down to the sweeping view of patchwork, gold-tinged salt marsh at Fort Hill in Eastham, you’ll want it all to yourself.
 (No dogs allowed on the Cape Cod National Seashore’s self-guided trails.)
-Assuage your guilt by bringing back treats—take your crowd-pleasing pick from nearby Hole in One Donut Shop, wraps from The Box Lunch, or dog biscuits from The Cape Cod Dog.
+Assuage your guilt by bringing back treats—take your crowd-pleasing pick from nearby Hole in One Donut Shop or wraps from The Box Lunch.